mit212/lab8_2025/README.md

 Before running this on camera footage, you will be processing `sudoku.png`.
 Namely, edit the `TODO's` in `process.py`.
 The goal for this script is to isolate the grid lines (and **only** the grid lines) of the sudoku grid.
 If you see `TypeError: 'NoneType' object is not iterable`, no lines were detected in the Hough lines transform using your parameters.

 Don't just blindly change the thresholds until something happens.
 Look at the code and understand how it works first.
-What intermediate image processing step do you need to be working properly before the Hough lines transform has a chance of detecting any lines in the image?
+What intermediate image processing step do you need to get working properly before the Hough lines transform has a chance of detecting any lines in the image?

 | :white_check_mark: CHECKOFF 1 :white_check_mark:   |
 |:---------------------------------------------------|